peteroupc/peteroupc.github.io/bernoulli.md

 where _d_\[_i_\] are all in the interval [0, 1] and form a nonincreasing sequence of coefficients.

 The following is the general algorithm for this kind of series, called the **general martingale algorithm**.
-It takes a list of coefficients and an input coin, and returns 1 with probability given above, and 0 otherwise.
+It takes a list of coefficients and an input coin, and returns 1 with the probability given by the series above, and 0 otherwise.

 1. Let _d[0]_, _d[1]_, etc. be the first, second, etc. coefficients of the alternating series.
 Set _u_ to _d[0]_, set _w_ to 1, set _&#x2113;_ to 0, and set _n_ to 1.
 2. Generate a uniform(0, 1) random number _ret_.